huggingface/transformers/docs/source/en/agents.md

 These *tools* are functions for performing a task, and they contain all necessary description for the agent to properly use them.

 The agent can be programmed to:
-- devise a series of actions/tools and run them all at once like the [`CodeAgent`] for example
+- devise a series of actions/tools and run them all at once,  like the [`CodeAgent`]
-- plan and execute actions/tools one by one and wait for the outcome of each action before launching the next one like the [`ReactJsonAgent`] for example
+- plan and execute actions/tools one by one and wait for the outcome of each action before launching the next one, like the [`ReactJsonAgent`]

 ### Types of agents